containers/youki/README.md

 **youki** is an implementation of the [OCI runtime-spec](https://github.com/opencontainers/runtime-spec) in Rust, similar to [runc](https://github.com/opencontainers/runc).
 Your ideas are welcome [here](https://github.com/containers/youki/issues/10).

+# 🏷️ About the name

+youki is pronounced as /joʊki/ or yoh-key. youki is named after the Japanese word 'youki', which means 'a container'.
+In Japanese language, youki also means 'cheerful', 'merry', or 'hilarious'.

 # 🚀 Quick Start

 > [!TIP]